Qerdandi/Tutorials/README.md

 Problem with `java -version` not find from cmd --> Solution : make sure that you have only one version of java jdk
 Problem with Gradle version when you build the app using command `cordova build` --> Solution : make sure that you installed gradle 7.6 version
-Problem of android or java dectection from cmd --> Solution : make sure that you open cmd as admin
+Problem of android or java detection from cmd --> Solution : make sure that you open cmd as admin

 ### 4) Links